alanng10/class-lang/Doc/Article/Word/a.md

 Words "add", "sub", "mul" and "div" have meanings that are count more, count less, count times more, and count times of.

+Word "out" has meaning that is output destination.

+Word "inn" has meaning that is input source.

 Word "case" has meaning that is one of discrete choices.

 Word "refer" has meaning that is declaration.